 How to test for hardware failures in a computer

-Although some programs, such as SpeedFan, can help monitor the voltage and power supplied to computer fans, there is no software utility to test the integrity of computer power supplies.
+Although some programs, such as SpeedFan, helps monitor the voltage and power supplied to computer fans, there is no software utility to test the integrity of computer power supplies.

 There are methods of testing the connectors on a power supply using a multimeter.
-However; due to potential damage to the power supply, as well as the motherboard and other components connected to it, this information is not posted on Computer Hope.
-Due to their relatively low cost and easy installation, we suggest users who believe their power supply is failing or bad replace it.
+However, due to potential damage to the power supply, the motherboard, and components connected to it, this information is not posted on Computer Hope.
+Due to their relatively low cost and easy installation, we recommend users replace the power supply if it's believed to be failing or bad.